Ok folks, I’ve noted some of the feedback on previous thread, and will be making a few changes to the showcase over the next week.

 Like many, I’ve been getting hit by comment spam lately.
 Thankfully, whatever odd algorithim or method the spammers use has generally targeted posts so old that most readers here may never have even noticed.

-That said, it’s annoying, and I’ve gone ahead and installed Jay Allen’s MT-Blacklist plugin.
+That said, it’s annoying, and I’ve gone ahead and installed Jay Allen’s plugin.
 Thus far, it seems to be functioning quite well, but if you have problems posting a comment (and you are not trying to sell Viagra), drop me an email.

 Many thanks to Jay for his major contribution to the community!